Duel in the Pool: 2007

-2009-2015: United States vs. Europe
+2009–2015: United States vs. Europe

 2009

-The event took place December 19–20, 2009 between the USA and a combined British, German and Italian team swimming under the team name E-Stars in Manchester, England.
-The final score was a 185–78 victory for the USA with eight world records set during the competition.
+The event took place December 19–20, 2009 between the US and a combined British, German and Italian team swimming under the team name E-Stars in Manchester, England.
+The final score was a 185–78 victory for the US with eight world records set during the competition.
 This meet marked the last major competition where polyurethane suits were worn, with the required use of textile suits being reinstated January 1, 2010.

 2011

 The 2011 Duel in the Pool was held December 16–17, 2011, in Atlanta, using venues from the 1996 Olympic Games.
 The Americans defeated a European All-Star team from Great Britain, the Netherlands, Poland, Belarus, Denmark, Austria, Ireland, Lithuania and Hungary, 181.5-80.5.

 2013

 The 2013 Duel in the Pool was held December 20–21, 2013.
 Glasgow, Scotland served as host in advance of hosting the 2014 Commonwealth Games.
 Like previous editions since 2009, the competition took place in a short course pool.
 The US team defeated the European All-Stars in the closest meet of its history.
 Resulting in a tie between the two teams, they had to have a tie-breaker mixed 200 medley relay.
 The team of Eugene Godsoe, Kevin Cordes, Claire Donahue, and Simone Manuel beat the Europeans in a time of 1:31.17.
 The final score was 132–131.